✓ Updated April 2026

 Rental Car

-Driving yourself offers the most flexibility, allowing you to explore other nearby sites like Mount Vesuvius or Herculaneum at your own pace.
-However, parking and navigating Italian roads can be challenging.
+Driving yourself offers the most freedom, allowing you to explore at your own pace and potentially visit other nearby attractions.
+However, navigating Italian roads and parking can be challenging.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.